DanChristy/practical-astronomy/README.md

-Calculate | Rising and Setting times for an object Calculate | Precession (corrected coordinates between two epochs) Calculate | Nutation (in ecliptic longitude and obliquity) for a Greenwich date
+Calculate | Rising and Setting times for an object Calculate | Precession (corrected coordinates between two epochs) Calculate | Nutation (in ecliptic longitude and obliquity) for a Greenwich date Calculate | Effects of aberration for ecliptic coordinates